 It is important to note here that – unlike making wine – distilling an alcohol is illegal in the United States unless you have registered with the ATF.
 This means bringing your operation up to their rigorous code.
 It also involves a tremendous cash bond that basically makes it impossible to impractical for any individual to set up a operation for personal use.
 If you choose not follow the laws of the land then you are considered to be a moonshiner making moonshine.

-If you would like to read more about distilling, including distilling brandy, we do have a couple of books on the subject.
+If you would like to read more about distilling, including distilling brandy, we do have a book on the subject.
 The “Lore Of Still Building” has a lot of information about distilling principals as well as how to build various styles of stills.
-We also have the book “Secrets Of Building An Alcohol Producing Still“.
-In it you will find specific plans for building a full-fledge, working still.

 Charles, I hope this answers your questions.
 You’re not the only person to ask, “how do you make brandy?”
 So, I thought this would be a good time to post this to the blog, as well.